pearu/pearu.github.io/csr_tensor_support.md

 However, maintaining the PR 50937 and preparing it for landing has become an increasingly difficult task because of
-- the constant flux in PyTorch and used libraries APIs that causes periodic breakages in CI tests
+- the constant flux in PyTorch and used libraries APIs that causes periodic merge conflicts,
-- inherit inference between different PyTorch features (Autograd, TorchScript, Testing, etc) that must be taken into account when implementing a new storage layout.
+- inherit inference between different PyTorch features (Autograd, TorchScript, Testing, etc) that must be taken into account when implementing a new storage layout,
 - the current conversation count (> 250), the discussion items count (ca 400), and the commit count (ca 260) makes hard to grasp the overall state of the PR.